MaivinAI/usermanual/configuration.md

 #### Radar Recording
 Checking the "/radar" topic box enables the following topics:
 - **/radar/info**: This contains information regarding the radar.
-- **/radar/targets**: This contains the target information from the radar sensor..
+- **/radar/targets**: This contains the target information from the radar sensor.
+- **/radar/clusters**:  This contains the clustered information from the radar sensor.
 It also opens up the "/radar/cube" topic that can be enabled.

 #### Radar Cube
-- **/radar/cube**: The raw radar cube output.
+- **/radar/cube**: The raw radar cube data output.
 This can be a lot of data, and we provide expose a setting to user to limit this.

 The Radar Cube FPS setting limits the radar cube framerate to reduce recording size.
 While the camera topic is encoded with H.264 which makes use of keyframes to significantly reduce the topic size, no such compression is available for the radar cube which means only the COMPRESSION parameter applies (if enabled).
 While capturing datasets, the full 18 FPS is typically not required and it is recommended to set this parameter to 1-5 FPS to reduce the MCAP size.